joshrp/moonlight-docs/NVIDIA-GameStream-End-Of-Service-Announcement-FAQ.md

 In the short term, nothing.
 Moonlight will continue to be usable with host PCs running the latest version of GeForce Experience until at least mid-Feburary, according to NVIDIA's announcement.

-Inline with our long-term goal of providing an excellent open-source game streaming solution, we will increase our efforts to improve [the Sunshine project](https://github.com/LizardByte/Sunshine), which acts as an a free open-source host for Moonlight.
-In addition to NVIDIA GPUs on Windows, Sunshine supports hosting on AMD and Intel GPUs and on macOS and Linux.
-As of Sunshine v0.18, it meets or exceeds GeForce Experience in streaming performance in many configurations and also supports streaming games in HDR.
+Inline with our long-term goal of providing an excellent open-source game streaming solution, we have increased our efforts to improve [the Sunshine project](https://github.com/LizardByte/Sunshine), which acts as an a free open-source host for Moonlight.

+Sunshine now supports many features that were never possible with GeForce Experience, including:
+- Support for AMD, Intel, and NVIDIA GPUs
+- Full DualShock controller emulation, including motion sensors, touchpad, and light bar control
+- AV1 encoding for higher quality than HEVC or H.264 codecs
+- Built-in support for hosting on the Internet without requiring [a separate tool](https://github.com/moonlight-stream/Internet-Hosting-Tool)
+- Built-in support for IPv6 without requiring [a separate tool](https://github.com/moonlight-stream/GS-IPv6-Forwarder)
+- Host capture/encoding latency reporting that appears in Moonlight's on-screen performance overlay

 By investing our time in making Sunshine a top-tier game streaming host, we can ensure that the whims of a single company cannot unilaterally impact the game streaming community again.